 What You Will Need:

-With a cloth pad, pour shellac into a cotton wool or cloth until it is fully charged but not absolutely soaked.
+With a cloth pad, pour shellac into a ball of cotton wool or cloth until it is fully charged but not absolutely soaked.
 Fold the fabric over the cotton wool and press the cloth pad against the wooden furniture or fixtures.
 Make sure to spread it against the surface evenly to have a consistent color.

 Applying the Polish